You can donate blood if you have diabetes, but you’ll need to meet certain requirements.

-There are other health conditions and factors, such as international travel, that may prevent you from donating blood.
-Check with your blood donation center if you there are other considerations, health or otherwise, that may prevent you from donating.
+Other health conditions and factors, such as international travel, may prevent you from donating blood.
+Check with your blood donation center if there are other considerations, health or otherwise, that may prevent you from donating.

 Before you decide to donate blood, there are a few ways you can prepare to make sure your donation is successful.
 You should:

 - Drink plenty of water leading up to the donation.
 You should increase your water intake a few days before your scheduled donation.